You are here

 - the degree of incapacity from his or her war-caused or defence-caused disabilities has been determined to be at least 70 per cent; or

-- he or she has suffered from or is suffering from pulmonary tuberculosis, and is receiving or entitled to receive a disability pension at the 100 per cent general rate; and
+- he or she has suffered from or is suffering from pulmonary tuberculosis, and is receiving or entitled to receive a disability compensation payment at the 100 per cent general rate; and

-- the incapacity from his or her accepted disabilities, alone, renders him or her incapable of undertaking remunerative work otherwise than on a part-time basis or intermittently; and
+- the incapacity from his or her accepted disabilities, alone, renders him or her incapable of undertaking remunerative work other than on a part-time basis or intermittently; and

 - the person is, by reason of his or her incapacity from accepted disabilities alone, prevented from continuing to undertake remunerative work and as a consequence, suffers a loss of earnings that the person would not suffer if free of that incapacity.